osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

 **See the section below to view this full world file on your computer.**

 In this world file snippet you can see that three models are referenced.
-The three models are searched for within your local Gazebo Model Database.
+The three models are searched for within your local Gazebo-classic Model Database.
 If not found there, they are automatically pulled from Gazebo's online database.

 You can learn more about world files in the [Build A World](/tutorials?cat=build_world) tutorial.

 #### Finding World Files On Your Computer
-World files are found within the `/worlds` directory of your Gazebo resource path.
-The location of this path depends on how you installed Gazebo and the type of system your are on.
-To find the location of your Gazebo resources, use the following command:
+World files are found within the `/worlds` directory of your Gazebo-classic resource path.
+The location of this path depends on how you installed Gazebo-classic and the type of system your are on.
+To find the location of your Gazebo-classic resources, use the following command:

 <pre>
 env | grep GAZEBO_RESOURCE_PATH
 </pre>

 An typical path might be something like `/usr/local/share/gazebo-1.9`.
-Add `/worlds` to the end of the path and you should have the directory containing the world files Gazebo uses, including the `mud.world` file.
+Add `/worlds` to the end of the path and you should have the directory containing the world files Gazebo-classic uses, including the `mud.world` file.

-## Creating your own Gazebo ROS Package
+## Creating your own Gazebo-classic ROS Package

-Before continuing on how to spawn robots into Gazebo, we will first go over file hierarchy standards for using ROS with Gazebo so that we can make later assumptions.
+Before continuing on how to spawn robots into Gazebo, we will first go over file hierarchy standards for using ROS with Gazebo-classic so that we can make later assumptions.

 For now, we will assume your catkin workspace is named `catkin_ws`, though you can name this to whatever you want.